-Chairs and administrators are facing pressure to change how they deliver education.
-To respond, one university charged a team of chairs and administrators with setting up educational programs that challenged the traditional notion of delivering classes.
-This session highlights how this team responded with an industry-experience hub and navigated a changing academic landscape.
+Academic leaders are facing pressure to change how they deliver education.
+To respond, universities are increasingly charged with setting up educational programs that challenge the traditional notion of delivering classes.
+Using a case study approach, this session highlights how one university built a collaborative industry hub , developed interdisciplinary programs, and gained departmental and faculty buy-in in a sixth month window.
+Strategies for remaining nimble and transforming the ivory tower will discussed.